threefoldfoundation/threefold_data/content/project/sequoyah/sequoyah.md

 ## Powered by ThreeFold

-Built on top of the ThreeFold Grid and using 3Bots to secure both identity and digital assets.
-Gateway to both fiat & cryptocurrencies through the creation of a token that is fully backed by gold, and exchangeable over the counter with other cryptocurrencies.
+In partnership with ThreeFold, Sequoyah will build on top of the ThreeFold Grid to secure both the identity of their customers and their digital assets.
+ThreeFold represents a gateway to to both fiat & cryptocurrencies and Sequoyah plans to create a token that is fully backed by gold and that is exchangeable over the counter with other cryptocurrencies.

-And to provide a safe haven for their customers' data.